LMS-UK College of Medicine Mentorship Program: The How

 Ending a mentoring relationship can sometimes feel awkward and the Closure Plan helps that to happen in a way that feels purposeful and natural.
 The Closure Plan guides a discussion to evaluate outcomes for student goals, but also to discuss aspects of the relationship so that you are both learning something about yourselves as well.

-You will receive a monthly email survey called the “QuickcliQ” where you will answer a few questions on amount of time you have met, the areas of focus, and check off any program milestones you have reached.
+You will receive an email survey called the “QuickcliQ” in mid-Fall and mid-Winter to give us feedback on a few questions related to the amount of time you have met, the areas of focus, and check off any program milestones you have reached.
 Additionally, LMS will communicate to you when there are opportunities to meet with your mentee at events like our dinner meetings or the annual “Career Chat” social in September.

 I think you will get a lot of personal satisfaction of helping a future physician.
 It is a way of giving back to your profession while at the same time connecting to that passion that brought you to the practice of medicine.
 LMS is here to support you throughout the program.